gocd/gocd-trial/README.md

 You can make a change to the [materials](https://docs.gocd.org/current/introduction/concepts_in_go.html#materials) in the git repo to kick off the builds and see the pipeline progress.

-Note: As these pipelines are configured using GoCD's [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html), you won't be able to change the material configuration from the GoCD dashboard.
-You will need to change the materials by changing the config in the repo.
+Note: As these pipelines are configured using GoCD's [pipelines as code feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html), you won't be able to change the material configuration from the GoCD dashboard.
+You will need to change the materials by changing the configuration in the repository.
 Refer to [updating the configuration](https://github.com/gocd/gocd-trial#update-the-configuration) if you would like to do this.

 To run builds first checkout the material repository, by typing: